oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

       ![Compare Metric Thresholds](images/start-runbook-metric/last-known-value.png " ")

 9. Navigate to the Runbook Sessions section.
-For lab purposes, locate the ‘Current Sessions’ section and select the runbook for ‘Database Tablespace Full Triage’ to open an existing runbook session for this metric that has not been ran.
+For lab purposes, locate the **Current Sessions** section and select the runbook for **Database Tablespace Full Triage: 2024-06-17 07:18:50** to open an existing runbook session.

       ![Current Sessions](images/start-runbook-metric/current-sessions.png " ")